VidalQuevedo/the_boostrap_sessions/README.md

-# The BootStrap Sessions
+# The Bootstrap Sessions

-The Bootstrap Sessions contains documents from a series of HTML, CSS, and Twitter BootStrap 3 training sessions I conducted for colleagues at University Communications.
+The Bootstrap Sessions contains documents from a series of HTML, CSS, and Twitter Bootstrap 3 training sessions I conducted for colleagues at University Communications.

 ## Sessions